Analysis | Flaring, or Why So Much Gas Is Going Up in Flames

 3. What are the effects?

-Gas flaring globally emits more than 350 million tons of carbon dioxide in a year, according to the World Bank.
-That’s the equivalent of the carbon emissions from 90 coal-fired power plants.
+Gas flaring globally emits more than 350 million tons of carbon dioxide equivalent in a year, according to the World Bank.
+That’s comparable to the carbon emissions of 90 coal-fired power plants.
 In the U.S., flaring accounts for an estimated 9% of the greenhouse gas emissions of the oil and gas industry.
 In addition, the practice spews particulate matter, soot and toxins into the air that have been shown to be hazardous to humans.

 4. How does the U.S. regulate flaring?